 Greek Letters: Καλησπέρα

-Learn the fundamentals of the Greek alphabet as it can ease your travels in many ways, from reading road signs and airport or train schedules to figuring out where you are based on corner street signs, which are usually only in Greek letters.
-Highway signs usually are in both English-style lettering and Greek letters - but the Greek ones come up first on the road, giving you extra time to make that upcoming turn if you can tell what they say earlier rather than later.
+You may want to learn the fundamentals of the Greek alphabet as it can ease your travels in many ways, from reading road signs and airport or train schedules to figuring out where you are based on road signs written in Greek.
+Although highway signs are usually written in both English-style lettering and Greek letters, the Greek ones come up first on the road, giving you extra time to make that upcoming turn if you can tell what they say earlier rather than later.

 Learning your way around Greece before you arrive by looking up maps and plotting your route can also help ease travel pains once you arrive—just make sure your itinerary is slightly flexible to accommodate for unexpected delays and difficulties in navigating to your destinations.

 You'll also want to make sure you orient yourself with the map when you get out in a new city or town as streets in Greece can oftentimes be rather confusing.